 Next, add the chocolate chips or chocolate chunks to a bowl.
 Pour 1 cup of the warm milk over the chocolate and stir until the chocolate is completely melted.
 Add to the saucepan and whisk to fully incorporate.
 You may be thinking why not just add the chocolate right to the saucepan?
 I find this extra step really melts the chocolate more uniformly and keeps the final product super smooth.

 Continue to heat over medium-low heat just until the mixture is fully warmed–about 2-3 minutes.
 Taste and add more sweetener if desired, whisking to melt the sugar into the hot chocolate.

 At this point, turn off the heat and stir in the vanilla extract.

-Serve hot chocolate with whipped cream, marshmallows, or additional mix-ins.
+Serve hot chocolate with whipped cream, marshmallows, top with chocolate syrup, or additional mix-ins.

 Frozen Whipped Cream